MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-06-09-7-1-ifix-release.md

 ## Included changes in this iFix
 *For a cumulative list of all previous fixes, see the iFix download page on IBM Fix Central.*

-**PI82771** UPDATE DASHDB DB2 DRIVER FOR MOBILE FOUNDATION ON CONTAINERS
+**PI82771** UPDATE DASHDB DB2 DRIVER FOR MOBILE FOUNDATION ON CONTAINERS.